aterris/two_man/README.md

 ## Manage Launch Codes

-Launch Codes can be loaded from github repos (public or private).
-The repo argument should be in one of the following formats
+Launch Codes can be loaded from github public or private repos via any of the following formats

 * aterris/launch_codes
 * git@github.com:aterris/launch_codes.git